yisforyob/arduinoProjects/README.md

 Arduino projects laboratory.

 ## miniLabExersises
-Playing with sensors and circuits!
+Playing around with sensors and circuits!

 ## environmentRobot
 Building a mini robot prototype that will identify trash, and sort them according to their type.